darshan99/livevideorec/README.md

 This repository contains the code of LiveRec, from the paper
 **Recommendation on Live-Streaming Platforms: Dynamic Availability and Repeat Consumption**
-by Jérémie Rappaz, Julian McAuley and Karl Aberer, accepted as a full paper at RecSys 2021

 ## Abstract